-The effort devoted to the development and continuous improvement of health and safety management systems in recent years has resulted in the consolidation of Red Eléctrica’s Healthy Workplace Management Model, setting out a set of general management principles and guidelines designed to promote and protect the health, safety and wellbeing of its employees and the sustainability of the work environment.
+The company has a Red Eléctrica’s Healthy Workplace Management Model, setting out a set of general management principles and guidelines designed to promote and protect the health, safety and wellbeing of its employees and the sustainability of the work environment.

 - Physical work environment: Provide the necessary means to perform the tasks associated to the job under the best health and safety conditions.